uea-teaching/web-based-programming/lectures/canvas.md

 ```

 ::: notes
-The HTML is simple and concise.
+Here is a simple HTML document with a canvas element.
-The `<canvas>` element is the only element that is
+The `<canvas>` element goes in the body of the document.
-required beyond the standard boiler plate.
 :::

 # Canvas API

-The Canvas _API_ provides a means for drawing graphics using JavaScript and the HTML `<canvas>` element.
+The Canvas _API_ provides a means for drawing graphics using
+JavaScript and the `<canvas>` DOM element.

 ::: notes
 The canvas element is arguably the single most powerful HTML5 element,